how to get podcast sponsorships

 in ,

-In this guide, we’re doing a deep dive into the top five ways to making money from your podcast that include:
+In this guide, we’re doing a deep dive into the top five ways podcasters like you make money including:

 1. Sponsorships